-The CTL offers workshops for instructors on a variety of teaching and learning topics (see below for a list of past offerings).
-The workshops are designed to meet the needs of both seasoned professionals and newcomers.
+CTL offers workshops, seminars, and conversations for instructors on a variety of teaching and learning topics (see below for a list of past offerings).
+They are designed to meet the needs of both seasoned professionals and newcomers.
 Each session offers the opportunity to discuss shared experiences and knowledge with colleagues.

 Contact Christine Sugatan at (email@example.com) with any questions, if you are interested in facilitating a workshop, or if you have suggestions for future topics.